fac-23/trip-planner/report.md

 ### Project learnings

+---

 - Did your team work effectively?

-Yes, we worked together on core features and assigned other issues individually
+Yes, we worked together on core features and assigned other issues individually.
+We were all aligned with the goals of the project.
+We discussed every feature in detail before writing any code

 - What would you do differently next time?

     - Dedicate more time to tech stack research, we used new libraries such as Local Forage and React Router
+    - Dedicate more time to planning Database schema - even if local or non-relational.
+Consider all data being collected and how to organize it before writing the       code

 ### Research and findings

+---

 - What did you find out from user testing?